swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

-An anonymous closure is inferred to have `async` function type if it contains an `await` expression or an `async let`.
+An anonymous closure is inferred to have `async` function type if it contains an `await` expression.

 ```swift
 let closure = { await getInt() } // implicitly async